-The term Project Schedule refers to the timetable of a project.
-It shows the starting and ending date for a project, how the tasks are divided into different milestones and how they are related.
 The project schedule is the graphical representation (usually a Gantt chart) of the planned dates and resources for the work to be performed.
 It organizes tasks, resources, and due dates in an ideal way to complete the project within the given time.
-A project schedule should also reflect the logical relationships between activities.
+It should also reflect the logical relationships between activities.

 - Project timelines along with start date, end date, and milestones.

 - Tasks to perform for achieving the project deliverables.

 - The cost, risks, issues, resources, and dependencies associated with each task.

 Types of Project Schedule